-3.1.6.4 Adjustments to Section 11 Security Considerations
+3.7 Adjustments to Section 11 Security Considerations

-The following paragraphs are replacement paragraphs for Section 11 Security Considerations.
+The following paragraphs are replacement paragraphs for this section.

-When iSER is layered on top of an RDMA-Capable Protocol Layer and provides the RMDA extension to the iSCSI protocol, the security considerations of iSER are the same as that of the underlying RDMA-Capable Protocol Layer.
+"When iSER is layered on top of an RCP Layer and provides the RMDA extension to the iSCSI protocol, the security considerations of iSER are the same as that of the underlying RCP Layer.
 For iWARP, this is described in [RDMAP] and [RDDPSEC].

 Since iSER-assisted iSCSI protocol is still functionally iSCSI from a security considerations perspective, all of the iSCSI security requirements as described in [RFC3720] and [RFC3723] apply.

-If the IPsec mechanism is used, then it MUST be established before the connection transitions to iSER-assisted mode.

-If iSER is layered on top of a non-IP based RDMA-Capable Protocol Layer, all the security protocol mechanisms applicable to that RDMA-Capable Protocol Layer is also applicable to an iSCSI/iSER connection.

-If iSER is layered on top of a non-IP protocol, the IPsec protocols and features, as specified in [iSCSI] MUST be implemented at any point where the iSER protocol enters the IP network (e.g., via gateways).
-And the non-IP protocol SHOULD implement (optional to use) a packet by packet security protocol equal in strength to the IPsec protocol specified by [iSCSI].
+If the IPsec mechanism is used, then it MUST be established before the connection transitions to the iSERassisted mode.
+If iSER is layered on top of a non-IP based RCP Layer, all the security protocol mechanisms applicable to that RCP Layer is also applicable to an iSCSI/iSER connection. Ιf iSER is layered on top of a non-IP protocol, the IPsec mechanisms as specified in [RFC3720] MUST be implemented at any point where the iSER protocol enters the IP network (e.g., via gateways), and the non-IP protocol SHOULD implement (optional to use) a packet by packet security protocol equal in strength to the IPsec mechanism specified by [RFC3720].